imperfectlink/PowerProps/docs/source/overview.rst

 |

+Right click to create a connection to drive attributes with custom properties.
 .. image:: img/DriveProp.gif

-Quickly create a connection to drive attributes with custom properties.
+|